 √ Remove newspapers and magazines and put away books.

-√ Tuck the remote controls in a draw to get them out of sight.
+√ Put the remote controls in a drawer to get them out of sight.

 √ Conceal exposed cables and cords as best that you can.